Skip to main content

 Getting Started with OpenAI Swarm

-1. 1Note: OpenAI officially recommends using the OpenAI Agents SDK for all new projects as the production-ready successor
+1. 1Note: OpenAI recommends using the OpenAI Agents SDK for new supported agent projects.

-3. 3Install OpenAI dependency with 'pip install openai' and configure API key in environment variables
+3. 3Install OpenAI dependencies and configure an OpenAI API key in environment variables.

-5. 5Explore historical examples for learning: basic coordination loops, customer service routing, shopping assistance patterns
+5. 5Explore historical examples for learning coordination loops, customer service routing, and shopping assistance patterns.

 Ready to start?
 Try OpenAI Swarm →